shadowsocks/shadowsocks-rust/README.md

         {
             // Fields are the same as the single server's configuration

-            // Individual server can be disabled
+            // Individual servers can be disabled
             // "disabled": true,
             "address": "0.0.0.0",
             "port": 8389,